How to make an easy, fool-proof profiterole recipe (cream puffs). Serve each profiterole with ice cream and chocolate sauce. Classy and delicious!

 My very long absence was both intended and unintended.
 I’ve received many emails and messages asking about where I am.
 Explaining all that has occurred over these several months will be quite difficult because a lot has happened.
 Some of it good and some of it tear-inducing, to say the least.

 Over the past several months, I’ve sat down to write this entry more times than I can honestly remember.
 And during each occasion, I immediately poured my feelings onto the page at a rate comparable to that of any deafening cataract.
 For some reason, I’ve always felt it’s necessary for me to keep my prose somewhat jovial on this blog.
-After all, I call this my “happy place.”
+I mean, I like to wax and wane poetic about cakes and now: profiteroles.After all, I call this my “happy place.”
 Or I like to think of it as such, anyway.

 However, a friend reminded me several months ago that sometimes, “we just need to let it out.”
 Who knew that what started off as an “I doubt anyone is going to notice this, but I just need a happy place” sort of blog, has turned into something visited by more than just my best friends, where I pour out my feelings for the entire world to see?
 I guess it’s only natural for these things to happen eventually, or maybe it only is for me . . .

 During June of last year, I celebrated my birthday; it was far from lovely, but I learned that a bad day doesn’t mean the rest of my year– or my life, for that matter– should be sucky.
 The beginning of July seemed to make up for my iffy birthday experience; a couple weeks in July were spent with my aunt and uncle.
 July involved some retail therapy, thankfully so.
-I shopped at a food store run by Mennonites located in the middle-of-nowhere in Pennsylvania; the tiny shop has various sections– a deli, a restaurant, a general grocery store, a candy shop, and a bakery.
+I shopped at a food store run by Mennonites located in the middle-of-nowhere in Pennsylvania; the tiny shop has various sections– a deli, a restaurant, a general grocery store, a candy shop, and a bakery (sans profiteroles, sadly).
 The baked goods, though simple and homey– were some of the best I’d had in a long time, outside of my own kitchen.
 The rest of July was spent swimming, visiting tiny speciality shops, running around on a boat, and picnicking.
 I thought July made-up for the so-so previous month, but during the third week of July, I received news that flipped my entire world upside-down.

 It was nearing midnight, I’d gone for a long run, and after coming back, I saw four missed calls on my phone.
 It was from my father.
 I knew something was wrong, so I went back outside and tried to remain optimistic.
 One ring was all all it took for my dad to pick up the phone.
 “Son,” he said he said with a soft spoken sorrow in his voice.